saltysnacc/SkinGAN/README.md

 The models used in this project were trained using a Dataset created by Shachar Avuka, which can be found here: https://pastebin.com/e13sdQ8y

 Feel free to use any skins created using this project however you like.

+## Website credit
+Thank you to https://github.com/enjeck/ for allowing me to adapt his code to my project.